-I know many people are confused or overwhelmed with how to get started on Pinterest so I wanted to provide a clear guide on how to ensure your Pinterest profile is optimized for growth and your website and blog is set up for any leads that you get from the platform.
+I know many people are confused or overwhelmed with how to get started on Pinterest so I wanted to provide a clear guide to Pinterest for wedding professionals on how to ensure your website and blog is optimized and ready for any leads that you get from the platform.
 This is specifically geared towards those serving the wedding industry but the principles outlined can be applied to any type of business.
-Part 2 in this 3-part guide is how to get your website ready for pinning!
+Part 2 in this 3-part guide is how to optimize your website for Pinterest.

 3. When people have landed on your website, originating from Pinterest, make sure it is easy to navigate to other pages and they can easily find what they are looking for.
 Are your contact details clearly displayed?
 Test all links to ensure they are working correctly.
 You don’t want to miss any potential leads for the sake of a confusing or broken website!